angxionglin/LTA/README.md

 - Users who are close to one another can hear each other in the LTAVerse
 4) Expand virtual world into LTA office
 - Expand virtual world into the LTA compound so user can walk around virtually at LTA

+### Active Mobility Web App

+1) Function working for the coin path (coins disappear when the user collect it)
+2) Deduct health when user step on the bomb
+3) Messaging system to receive message/quest

 ---